erobertson42/bootstrap-modbox/README.md

 ## Documentation

-Full documentation and examples are available at [TODO: github page link].
+Full documentation and examples are available at https://erobertson42.github.io/bootstrap-modbox/.

 All of the convenience modal methods return a Promise (calling the `modbox()` constuctor directly does not).
 For `.confirm()` and `.prompt()`, the Promise is resolved when clicking the OK button, and rejected when the modal is closed in any other way (Close button/'X', ESC key, clicking on backdrop, etc).
 For the various alert box types that only have the single Close button, the Promise is always resolved.